Class Volunteer Handbook

 -

-Exercise overall financial oversight for the class in conjunction with class treasurer.
+Exercise overall financial oversight for the class in conjunction with the class treasurer.

 -